 When mailing resupply packages to yourself, be aware of the hours of operation for the resupply locations.
 You may find yourself racing to beat closing time, or waiting for it to reopen.

-For Post Offices, mail your package general delivery.
 Standard policy is that the packages will be held for 15 days so write “Please hold for Great Divide Trail hiker” with your anticipated date of arrival to ensure the package will be there when you arrive.
 Allow plenty of time for shipping as some remote locations may take up to two weeks to receive a package.
 You will need government issued photo id to pick up your package from most locations.
+For government Post Offices, mail your package general delivery.